alanjtaylor/KappaTStudies/README.md

 # KappaTStudies
-Some scripts for studying the sign of the coupling between the Higgs boson and top quark.
+Some scripts for studying the sign of the coupling between the Higgs boson and the top quark.

 ## Skim files